Shayanny/Computational-Theory/README.md

 - I tested some edge cases (empty messages, boundary lengths)
 - I made sure the same input always gives the same output

 ### Personal Reflection

 This project was one of the most challenging but rewarding assignments I've completed at ATU.
 When I started, bitwise operations felt completely foreign to me , there was a lot I couldn't wrap my head around like why rotating bits was different from shifting them, or how XORing three numbers together could be useful for security.

-The moment everything started making sense was during Problem 3 (Padding).
-I spent hours staring at the FIPS specification, completely confused about why 55-byte and 56-byte messages needed different handling.

-Problem 5 was eye-opening in a different way.
+Towards the end of the project I found that problem 5 was eye-opening in a different way.
 Cracking "password" in under a second made me realize how vulnerable most people's accounts actually are and why many websites require long passwords with a special character.
 By doing this brute force can go from taking seconds to hours , to days .
 Combined by key stretching it could take up to years!
 I was also surprised when I found out about Rainbow Tables which allowed me to find each of the target hashes in less than a second at the very end.
 If I were to extend this project further I'd like to include salting , which would make Rainbow Tables completely useless.

 Building SHA-256 from scratch rather than just calling `hashlib.sha256()` gave me a much deeper understanding of how cryptographic hashing actually works.
 I now understand *why* these algorithms are designed the way they are, not just *how* to use them.
-That understanding feels valuable beyond just this module.